 To get from the airport to Gulhi you can arrange for a speedboat transfer.
 It costs around $20 tourist price and 100 rufiya for work permit holders or Maldivian Nationals.
 The same speedboat then goes from the airport to Male and from Male to Gulhi if you are exploring Male first.
 Call this number for the boat to Gulhi +9607949797.
 Sometimes there are changes to schedules or boats so always ask on the phone for another number if it is not correct.
 There are slow ferries that also travel to Gulhi but I recommend the speedboat as it is much faster and easier to find information about!
 Bear in mind your flight times as if you have an early flight you may need to pay for a private speedboat transfer which could cost around $150.

 For general information about visiting Maldives local islands read my blog post here to answer all your questions about which Maldives island to visit and where to stay in the Maldives and the best islands to visit.

 The best island for scuba diving in the Maldives is Fuvahmulah.
 If you are a diver read this post here for the best diving in the Maldives that is also really cheap diving for the Maldives.

 For the best island for surfing in the Maldives, and one of the most picturesque islands, check out Thulusdhoo

 What can you expect when visiting local islands in the Maldives?
 So far I have loved visiting local islands.
-They are cheap, authentic and some of the best places to visit in the Maldives.
-Resorts have many advantages but they are not the real Maldives.
+They are cheap, authentic and the best places to visit in the Maldives.
+Staying at Maldives resorts has some advantages but they are not the real authentic Maldives experience.
 Local islands are full of life, families, cats, beautiful beaches, greenery and great Maldivian food.
-They are also the best way to visit the Maldives on a budget as you can find affordable guesthouses (costing around 50$ per night), cheap scuba diving and cheap snorkelling trips and dolphin cruises.
+They are also the best budget islands in the Maldives as you can find affordable hotels on local islands (costing around 50$ per night).
+They are the best places to go in the Maldives for cheap scuba diving.

 Local People in the Maldives